B2C Commerce | What is Business to Consumer Sales & Strategies

 Successful B2C Companies

 Many companies have found great success in the B2C space.
-C2B customer to business eCommerce examples include Amazon.
+Amazon and Apple are two prime examples that stand out for their innovation in business-to-consumer sales.

 Lessons Learned from Industry Leaders